KxSystems/kx-vscode/README.md

 - **Managed q session** - alias 'local'

     You can use VS Code's controls to start and stop a managed connection.
 When you exit VS Code, the q process stops.
-To allow VS Code to manage a q process, set the alias as 'local' when creating it.
+When you [create the connection configuration](connect-to-a-q-session), set the alias as 'local'.

 - **Unmanaged q session**

     You manage the q process outside of VS Code.
 The q process runs irrespective of whether you have VS Code open or not.
-When creating a connection in VS Code, set the alias to something other than 'local' or 'insights'.
+When you [create the connection configuration](connect-to-a-q-session), set the alias to something other than 'local' or 'insights'.

 - **kdb Insights Enterprise**

     You can connect to an instance of kdb Insights Enterprise.

 ![kdb connection](img/kdb-connection.png)

-### Managing kdb connections
+### Connect to a q session

 A q session may be [managed or unmanaged](#connection-types).

-To add and connect to a q session use these steps:
+To configure a connection to a q session and connect to it, use these steps:

 1. Enable the q process to communicate with VS Code.